escrowdapp/escrowdapp-contracts/README.md

 # escrowdapp-contracts

-All codes are public and open source.
+All codes are public and open source: https://github.com/escrowdapp/escrowdapp-contracts